 I thought I would come check out this thread and then started laughing when I saw the second and third response.
 I’m from Seattle and was thinking about how lucky I am to have so many great local bands!

 Blue Scholars are great, like didgeridoo mentioned.
 A Leaf is from Tacoma and they’re one of my favorite bands right now!
 Check out What What Now, Band of Horses, and Fleet Foxes (you’ve probably heard of the last 2).
 Acceptance is another great band from Seattle.
-They broke up a few years ago, but they’re still worth checking out!posted over 4 years ago
+They broke up a few years ago, but they’re still worth checking out!posted about 5 years ago

 I like Amberline (http://www.amberline-uk.co.uk).

 They’re like full on mid 00s emo.
 Though it really annoys me how the vocalist sings in an American accent.
 You’re from Basingstoke!
-Just stop.posted over 4 years ago
+Just stop.posted about 5 years ago

 Indianapolis has a pretty good underground band scene.